hjerner-i-team/CREPE/hardware/README.md

 ```

 Copy the file main.py and the folder "graphics" onto the desktop of your Raspberry Pi.
-OPTIONAL: Copy the file main_with_visualization.py onto the desktop of your computer.
+OPTIONAL: Copy the file main_with_visualization.py onto the desktop of your Raspberry Pi.
 This version is used for debugging, but will display a human-interpretable, interpolated image of the IR data collected by the sensor.

 Installing Adafruit's Python library for the AMG8833 IR sensor.
 ```